Illinois Compiled Statutes

 The goals of the service system shall include but not be limited to the

-and ability to participate in and contribute to community life; to insure
+and ability of the individual with a disability to participate in and contribute to community life; to insure

-continuity of care for clients; to enable disabled persons to access needed
+continuity of care for clients; to enable persons with disabilities to access needed

 services, commensurate with their individual wishes and needs, regardless